bsletten/Oreilly-WebAssembly-Shortcuts/01-Converting_Modules/readme.md

-# Converting WebAssembly Modules with the WebAssemblyBinaryToolkit (WABT)
+# Converting WebAssembly Modules with the WebAssembly Binary Toolkit (WABT)

 For this Shortcut, you are going to use a toolkit called the WebAssembly Binary Toolkit (WABT).